seikamoomoo/CS11-capstone/README.md

 ### Metashape Script Only
 * run script: [path to MetashapePro] -r metashape_script.py [project name] [point cloud file path] [custom face count]

+###Using the Unreal Engine Demo to View FBX Models
+* Go to the Unreal Engine Demo folder that you have downloaded and double click on the following file : FBXImportDemo.exe
+* Camera controls :
+  * W - Forwards
+  * A - Left
+  * S - Backwards
+  * D - Right
+  * Hold right mouse button to move your camera in accordance to where you are pointing the mouse

+* Click on the green plane with the left mouse button.
+This will make a small yellow marker appear.
+  * Make sure you click close to your current position as the further out you click the further away the model will be.
+* Click on the Import FBX button at the top left of the screen and search through the file manager until you find the FBX file you want to import.
+* Double click on the FBX file and wait while the demo loads your FBX file.
+A loading bar should appear.